CodeReclaimers/neat-python/docs/index.rst

 Welcome to NEAT-Python's documentation!
 =======================================

-NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
+:abbr:`NEAT (NeuroEvolution of Augmenting Topologies)` is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
 NEAT-Python is a pure Python implementation of NEAT, with no dependencies other than the Python standard library.

 *Note*: Some of the sample code has other dependencies; please see each sample's README file for additional details